 Advertisement

 Acknowledge trans lives

 Trans people get breast cancer, too.
-Trans people often face their own unique challenges (from discrimination to feeling safe with healthcare providers) in accessing medical care for screening and treatment.
+Trans people often face their own unique challenges (from discrimination to feeling safe with healthcare professionals) in accessing medical care for screening and treatment.

 In addition, many LGBTQIA+ people with cancer don’t feel welcome or understood in popular support groups.
-Transgender individuals with cancer especially feel excluded.
-Support does exist, though, and can be found across several different organizations here.
+Transgender people with cancer especially feel excluded.
+Support does exist, though, across several organizations.

 Remember to use inclusive language as well.
 As the Breast Cancer Now website states, “Be breast and chest aware.”

-Acquaint and ally yourself with the breast cancer BIPOC community
+Acquaint and ally yourself with Black, Indigenous, and People of Color breast cancer communities

 Connect with community

-Does just the thought of BCAM overwhelm you?
-Come hang out in the forums within the Bezzy BC community and express that.
-It’s a safe space to connect with others who have had a breast cancer diagnosis.
+Does the thought of BCAM overwhelm you?
+Come hang out in the Bezzy BC community forums and express your feelings.
+It’s a safe space to connect with others who’ve received a breast cancer diagnosis.

-As the Bezzy guide, I always say it’s your space, take up some space, you’re not taking up too much space.
-We also have live forum discussions 4 nights a week that make it even easier to interact with others like you.
+As a Bezzy guide, I always say: “It’s your space.
+Take up some space.
+You’re not taking up too much space.”
+We also have live forum discussions 4 nights a week, making it even easier to interact with others who understand.

+Advertisement